Organica-Img Solid Waste Management

 Impacts of Solid Waste Management

-Improper solid waste management is known to have a plethora of environmental impacts but apart from that it also has health and financial impacts as well.
+Improper solid waste management is known to have a plethora of environmental impacts, but apart from that, it also has health and financial impacts as well.

 How Is Adequate Waste Disposal Intrinsic to Efficient Solid Waste Management Strategies?

 The usual practice of waste disposal at landfill sites is unloading waste and piling it up till there is no further space available.
-We have understood how inefficient solid waste management can impact our health, and environment and incur us financial loss.

 It becomes necessary to operate the allocated landfill site efficiently to minimize health risks, make the process cost-effective, and increase the capacity of landfill and resource recovery at a much higher rate.

 Decentralized segregation and disposal of waste come first and foremost when one thinks of any solid waste strategy.
-The biggest hindrance in societies today is the lack of willingness to do something so simple and straightforward.

 If every person could efficiently segregate and reuse, upcycle, recycle, and reduce their own waste, it would only be a matter of time before our waste management woes would be halved!

 Currently, municipal bodies in India have begun enforcing compulsory segregation of waste and have encouraged people to handle their own biodegradable waste.
-Read more about this here
+Read more about this here.

 Landfills: Guide to a Basic Solid Waste Management Technique

 Landfills are the most basic solid waste management strategies that have been used for the past few decades.
-However poor and ignorant implementation of this strategy has had disastrous consequences for most countries.
+However, poor and ignorant implementation of this strategy has had disastrous consequences for most countries.

 The reasons for failure range from inappropriate allocation of land to exponential increase in garbage dumped every day.
 The greatest reason, however, is the non-segregation of waste.